Best Mobile Ad Formats and Ad Sizes to Increase Viewability and Revenue

 Mobile Rising Stars Ad Units

-IAB released the rising ad units which can be a “canvas for the next generation of mobile advertising”.
-As they are new to mobile advertising, not many ad exchanges are offering the format and the demand is pretty low.
-However, they will be attracting more publishers and advertisers in the near future.
+IAB released the rising ad units, which can be a “canvas for the next generation of mobile advertising.”
+As they are new to mobile advertising, few ad exchanges offer the format, and the demand is pretty low.
+However, they will be attracting more publishers and advertisers shortly.
 So, we included it here to let you keep an eye on them:

 The mobile filmstrip is a 320*250 rich media ad unit that expands to a full screen and allows the advertiser to tell a story.
-A user can slide 5 different media in a single banner.
-Publishers including Business Insider, Gizmodo, and Lifehacker are actively using the ad type.
+A user can slide five different media in a single banner.
+Publishers, including Business Insider, Gizmodo, and Lifehacker, are actively using the ad type.

 Image Source – IAB